 Also, based on a survey of the Bureau of Soils and Water Management [BSWM], the predominant soil type in Quezon City is of the Novaliches Loam series, commonly called adobe.
 This is mainly characterized as hard and compact whose quality and hardness vary as the depth increases.

-When looking for a property, one has make sure that what you buy is earthquake proof.
+When looking for a property, one has to make sure that what you buy is earthquake-proof.
 How would you know if something fits such requirements?

 Things like reinforced concrete and hard soil should first come to mind.
 Also, it should be sure if things like vertical steel bars, concrete hollow block walls, and mortar mix are of the right building requirement.
 Homes in a good location should be at Grade 60 rebar or reinforcement bars, making your home’s foundation stronger and safer.

 If you’re looking to invest in the northern part of Quezon City, Mandaluyong and San Juan.
 Better contact a trusted firm like New Manila San Juan to help you out in your future quake-resistant investments.